GuMiner/Volumetric-CSG-Texture-Mapping/README.md

 Don't forget to check the console for useful information!
 Also note that the executable requires the Visual Studio 2012 redistributable (x32), available from [here](http://www.microsoft.com/en-us/download/details.aspx?id=30679).

-TODO List
+Future work
 ---------

-0. There's still noticable triangle outlines on the texture map that should be cleaned up.
+0. There are noticable triangle outlines on the texture map that should be cleaned up.
 1. The texture-mapping algorithm I have leaves a lot of empty space in-between triangles.
 Reducing this would increase the quality of the texture applied to each triangle.
 2. Parts of the texture-mapping algorithm could be implemented in a separate GPU pass, speeding up the process.
-3. A clearer UI would be nice.
+3. The UI can be improved and made more user-friendly.
 4. Error checking on failed calls to new -- which can happen (very rarely).
 5. The triangles resulting from [Surface-Netgen-Fork](https://github.com/GuMiner/Surface-Netgen-Fork) do not have consistent windings.
 Either fix the generator, or rewind the triangles to allow for back-face culling.

-Credits and Contact information
+Dependencies
 -------------------
 This program uses [GLEW](http://glew.sourceforge.net/) which is under the modified BSD & MIT license, [Surface-Netgen-Fork](https://github.com/GuMiner/Surface-Netgen-Fork) which is under the LGPL 2 license, and [GLFW 3](http://www.glfw.org/index.html) which is under the zlib/png license.

-Gustave Granroth gus.gran@gmail.com